CrazyWolv/tom-app-pomodoro/README.md

 Tom'App is a French (srry guys) app for Pomodoro.
 I wanted to try to make a Pomodoro app myself !

 ## Workflow & Techs used
 I used a mobile-first worflow with only HTML5, CSS3, JavaScript... and fontawesome package for icons, of course.
+No frameworks.
+At all.

 -> currently work in progress